magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-images.md

 array
       </td>
       <td colspan="1">
 The color for the images background.
-Not applied to images with transparency, if <code>transparency</code> is set to true.
+Not applied to images with transparency, if <code>transparency</code> is set to <code>true</code>.
       </td>
       <td colspan="1">
         Optional